 Wednesday, April 10, 2013

-Northwestern College’s Symphonic Band will perform a concert on Friday, Nov.
-11, at 7:30 p.m. in Christ Chapel.
-The event is free and open to the public.
+Northwestern College’s Symphonic Band will perform a concert on Friday, April 26, at 7:30 p.m. in Christ Chapel.
+The hourlong event is free and open to the public.

-Director McGarvey joined the faculty in 1989 and received the Northwestern Teaching Excellence Award in 1994.
-He completed his Doctor of Musical Arts degree in wind conducting from the College-Conservatory of Music at the University of Cincinnati.
+The 54-member Symphonic Band has performed across the U.S. and in Europe and Latin America, including a trip to Cuba last month.
+Director McGarvey completed his Doctor of Musical Arts degree in wind conducting from the College-Conservatory of Music at the University of Cincinnati.
 McGarvey also earned a Master of Music degree in instrumental conducting at Western Michigan University and a bachelor’s degree in music education at Taylor University in Indiana.